Skip to main content

 A healthy diet can help your mental health

 A diet rich in fibre and healthy fats includes fruits, vegetables, whole grains, nuts, seeds and healthy oils.
 These foods help support the bugs that keep the gut healthy.
-There is also a common theme here that these foods are also part of a heart-healthy diet.

 The cost of healthy food can be a barrier to eating well.
 You can reduce the cost of your food budget by cutting down on sugary drinks, convenience foods, takeaways and alcohol.
 Then prioritise that money towards a healthy-food budget.